padi-dev-lanhk/visa247/bancu/wp-content/plugins/void-elementor-post-grid-addon-for-elementor-page-builder/readme.txt

 5. First Big post then list

 Controls:
+1. Filter/ Shuffle button for showing posts by terms.
-1. Filter with general post or Custom post type
+2. Query with general post or Custom post type
-2. Filter Custom taxonomy (all category/tags or your desired custom made category, i.e: taxanomy=portfolio-category )
+3. Query Custom taxonomy (all category/tags or your desired custom made category, i.e: taxanomy=portfolio-category )
-3. Filter Custom terms (i.e: which category)
+4. Query Custom terms (i.e: which category)
-4. Number of posts
+5. Number of posts
-5. Post Offset to skip first (x) posts
+6. Post Offset to skip first (x) posts
-6. Order by
+7. Order by
-7. 3 image styles for featured images to show up
+8. 3 image styles for featured images to show up
-8. Sticky control
+9. Sticky control
-9. Pagination
+10. Pagination
-10. Exclude / Include with category ID.
+11. Exclude / Include with category ID.
-11. Image Size Select Option
+12. Image Size Select Option
-12. Select to show all post/with only featured image/without featured image only.
+13. Select to show all post/with only featured image/without featured image only.

 Note: This plugin is an addon of Elementor Page Builder (https://wordpress.org/plugins/elementor/) and will only work with Elementor Page Builder installed.
 And your elementor should be up to date to latest version